-

 - REGROUPING: The first suit pile is laid as a row (face down from left to right), and then the other suit piles are laid above in the same order (into new piles).

-- SHUFFLING NUMBERS: The new number piles are then shuffled just like was done in step 2 above.
-(There are as many piles as numbers included in the setup.)
+- SHUFFLING NUMBERS: The new rank piles are then shuffled just like was done in step 2 above.
+(There are as many piles as ranks included in the setup.)

-- QUESTION PILES: Finally, the number piles are (piled into one and) dealt row by row into the question piles according to the picked puzzle.
+- QUESTION PILES: Finally, the rank piles are (piled into one and) dealt one by one into the question piles according to the picked puzzle.

-- PUZZLE GRID: The puzzle is laid out on a grid (drawn on a piece of paper) using a few different looking coins (or other tokens) to fill the cells.
+- PUZZLE GRID: The grid is drawn on a piece of paper and puzzle laid using a few different looking coins (or other tokens) to fill the cells.

 -